DCT

 Date Event

-2018-02-16 Plaintiff's predecessor allegedly provides technology tutorial to Phillips
+2018-02-16 Plaintiff's predecessor allegedly presents a technology tutorial on the patent-pending invention to Phillips.

-2018-03-26 Phillips submits construction permit for "International Maritime Operations Fuel Treatment Project"
+2018-03-26 Phillips submits construction permit application for its "International Maritime Operations Fuel Treatment Project."

 II.
 Technology and Patent(s)-in-Suit Analysis